smsrikar/Team-Repository-CSE-360/README.md

 6. See the current waitlist of all those in front of the customers
 7. Enter in payment and contact information
 8. Allow customers to see their expected wait time for orders
-9. A way for restaurant owners to add new items as well as give coupons
+9. A way for restaurant owners to add new items
+10. A way to give coupons to frequent customers

 ## Project Requirements
 - [JAVA SDK](https://www.oracle.com/java/technologies/downloads/)